chkp-stuartgreen/cloudguard-serverless-forwarder/README.md

 ```
 cloudbot {"client_token":"35fd6d00-45b1-4686-81ea-45cc69717576","payload":"","destination":"https://webhook.site/blah","method":"POST","headers":{"x-test-header":"custom-header"}}
 ```
+**NOTE** The JSON string should be compressed (various tools can do this for you - but basically don't spaces) otherwise it will not parse correctly within the function.

 Values:
-cloudbot - name can be anything, but make sure there's a single space between this value and the following JSON
+- cloudbot - name can be anything, but make sure there's a single space between this value and the following JSON
-client_token: This should match what was defined as your environment variable on the function.
+- client_token: This should match what was defined as your environment variable on the function.
-payload: Not currently used, can be a blank string but must be present.
+- payload: Not currently used, can be a blank string but must be present.
-destination: this should be where the event is forwarded to.
+- destination: this should be where the event is forwarded to.
-method: GET / POST.
+- method: GET / POST.
-headers: (Object).
+- headers: (Object).
 Will be added for the onward request.
 In the example above - we add a header named x-test-header with a value of customer-header.
 This parameter can be absent if no additional headers are required.

 The last two steps should be repeated for any other rules you wish to forward with additional headers.
 If you are looking to simple forward all events for a given ruleset - the script could be modified to ignore the destination provided by the cloudbot auto remediation parameter on the CloudGuard side and simply forward to a fixed destination.
 If you need info on this, let me know :).